 AH: Oh, amazing.
 Where did you fly to?

 BG: That’s the only time I traveled with Led Zeppelin.
 People are always asking me Led Zeppelin stories, I know very little, that’s maybe why I’m still alive.

 AH: Yeah. [laughs.]

 BG: I got an assignment with Rock Scene magazine with Lisa Robinson, which is how I got most of my assignments, or a lot of them anyway.

 BG: We’re with Lisa Robinson.
 She called up one day, and I didn’t really know much about Led Zeppelin.
 I knew they were the hero to a whole generation but for me…

 AH: You didn’t really listen to them?

 BG: I already had heroes by the time they came around, you know?

-BG: And, uh, and I didn’t really like that kind of screaming metal, you know, drag the song on forever kind of singing.
+BG: And I didn’t really like that kind of screaming metal, drag the song on forever kind of singing.